kelvinmleung/kelvinmleung.github.io/index.md

     </td>
     <td width="70%"><div>
     <br> <br>
-      I've been playing piano since I was 4.
+      Piano and violin have been a huge part of my life since I was little.
 I stopped taking lessons after high school but I try to play whenever I get a chance.
       <br> <br>
       </div><br></td>
   </tr>